 Our commitment to safer travel

 Rest and relaxation should be your only focus while on vacation.
-That’s why, to make your safety our only priority, we’re introducing new health and safety standards.
+That's why, to make your safety our only priority, we’ve introduced new health and safety standards.
 The following preventive measures ensure that you stay safe while on your way to your hotel or resort in Mexico, the Caribbean, South and Central America.

-To find out the safety measures implemented before and during your flight with Air Canada, visit their Air Canada CleanCare+ page.
+To find out the safety measures implemented before and during your flight with Air Canada, read about their Air Canada CleanCare+ program and their Service offering changes.

 Welcome at the airport